 Area alternatives: View historic trolleys from around the world at The Trolley Museum of New York, then give your feet a rest and hop on a scenic trolley ride through the city.

-This isn’t exactly a coffee shop (you seriously should consider stopping by for breakfast or lunch) but, real talk, their organic and fair trade coffee will give you life.
-And if you’re not in the mood for a caffeine jolt, Outdated’s selection of pressed juices, vegan smoothies, and infused sodas (try the salted plum with mint) will hit the spot.
-Pick up a house-made donut or scone and browse through their vast for-sale antique selection.
+This isn’t exactly a coffee shop (you seriously should consider stopping by for breakfast or lunch) but, real talk, the organic and fair trade coffee will give you life.
+And if you’re not in the mood for a caffeine jolt, Outdated’s selection of pressed juices, vegan smoothies, and infused sodas will hit the spot.
+Pick up a house-made donut or scone and browse through the vast for-sale antique selection.

 314 Wall St, Kingston

 Mon – Fri 8 a.m. – 4 p.m., Sat – Sun 9 a.m. – 4 p.m.

 Though Kingston is home to many great galleries, the sweetest art in the area is the most easily accessible.
 All thanks to the annual O+ Fest, where artists trade their talents for healthcare services (more on that here), Kingston is rich in permanent public murals and street art installations.
 If you’re looking to see as much as you possibly can, use the map above to navigate the trail by foot.

 You’ve probably spotted this trendy drink destination on Instagram, or maybe even in your dreams (yeah, it’s literally that cute).
 The aesthetic is millennial pink meets marble, making for a fresh vibe that doesn’t distract from the menu.
 Down for some rosé all day?
 The selection is pretty great, though we highly encourage you to try the orange wine, too.
 Didn’t know that was a thing?
 Read more about it here.

 Sun 11 a.m. – 7 p.m., Thurs – Fri 5 – 10 p.m., Sat 12 – 10 p.m.